Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Introduction and main result

+Informally, GRD supplies an increasing direction: along the interpolation $f_s=g(f/g)^s$, the logarithmic derivative is $\partial_s\log f_s(k)=\log(f(k)/g(k))$, and this sequence is nondecreasing exactly when $f\succeq_{\mathrm{GR}}g$.
+Assumptions~D and H are the extra statements that the depth and height sensitivities have the right sign when tested against this increasing direction.
+Section~\ref{sec:order-geometry} develops this geometric viewpoint after the CMJ notation has been introduced.

-Our first theorem shows that $\mathsf{c}_f$ is monotone under GRD.
+Our first theorem shows that $\mathsf{c}_f$ is monotone under GRD once the corrected depth profile has the required stochastic order.

-\begin{theorem}[Asymptotic GRD monotonicity] Let $f,g:\N_0\to(0,\infty)$ be nondecreasing with $f \succeq_{\mathrm{GR}} g$.
-Assume that $f$ and $g$ satisfy Assumption~\ref{ass:reg-attach}(A1)--(A5) and that the multiplicative interpolation between $g$ and $f$ satisfies Assumption~\ref{ass:reg-interp}(B1)--(B2).
+\begin{theorem}[Asymptotic GRD monotonicity under depth-profile order] Let $f,g:\N_0\to(0,\infty)$ be nondecreasing with $f \succeq_{\mathrm{GR}} g$.
+Assume that $f$ and $g$ satisfy Assumptions~I (I.1)--(I.5), that the multiplicative interpolation between $g$ and $f$ satisfies Assumptions~II (II.1)--(II.2), and that Assumption~D holds.
 Then the limits $\mathsf{c}_f,\mathsf{c}_g$ exist and

 \end{theorem}